popmedic/go-chanVmutex/README.md

 Another example of readability would be if one looks closely at the `worker` function you will see that it is actually using the `balanceChannel` as a `chanLock`.
 To me this seems confusing, and did take some time and testing to get correct.

 In conclusion I found the channel pattern to be poor for access control like in this scenario.
-There are probably other scenarios that would change my mind about the channel pattern, but as far as this scenario, mutexes obviously win.
+There are probably other scenarios that would change my mind about the channel pattern, but as far as this scenario, **mutexes obviously win**.

 ## More